-1.5.9 AUTHORIZED PRODUCT LIST
+1.5.10 AUTHORIZED PRODUCT LIST

-Verified offerings with a security status of Ready, Provisional, or Authorized are listed on the Authorized Product List (APL).
+Verified offerings with a security status of Core, Ready, Provisionally Authorized, or Authorized are listed on the Authorized Product List (APL).

 To be verified, the product must meet minimum security requirements and provide an independent audit conducted by a Third-Party Assessment Organization (3PAO).
-StateRAMP recognizes three verified statuses, including Ready, Provisional, and Authorized.
-Ready products meet minimum requirements; Provisional products exceed minimum requirements and have a government sponsor; Authorized products satisfy all requirements and have a government sponsor.
+StateRAMP recognizes four verified statuses, including Core, Ready, Provisionally Authorized, and Authorized.
+Ready products meet minimum requirements; Provisionally Authorized products exceed minimum requirements and have a government sponsor; Authorized products satisfy all requirements and have a government sponsor.
+Ready, Provisionally Authorized, and Authorized require an independent audit conducted by a Third-Party Assessment Organization (3PAO).
+Core products meet the essential requirements of the Ready status as established by the StateRAMP Standards and Technical committee and approved by the StateRAMP Board of Directors.
+Core requires an independent assessment conducted by the StateRAMP PMO.
 To ensure ongoing security compliance and risk mitigation, providers must comply with continuous monitoring requirements to maintain a verified security status.